struphy-hub/struphy/doc/sections/subsections/git_workflow.rst

 You can make as many commits as you like in your feature branch.

+Developers are encouraged to use [pre-commit](https://pre-commit.com) hooks prevent the inclusion of large or improperly formatted files and avoid committing unresolved merge conflicts.
+When committing, these hooks will automatically check your code to ensure it meets the project's standards.
+After installing struphy, the pre-commit hooks can be installed with `pre-commit install`.

 From time to time, it is important to check whether the main branch has changed (make sure your working directory is clean for this, e.g. with ``git stash``)::